-The floriculture market in Japan is projected to witness a stable CAGR of 2.3% over the forecast period (2020-2025).
-In the Japanese market, producers and exporters from other countries trade their cut flowers and plants in the wholesale market, where retailers buy these products and then sell it to consumers.
-Cut flowers account for the most significant portion of imports in the Japanese floriculture sector, and the import of cut flowers has been continuously increasing over the years, especially for flowers like chrysanthemums and carnations due to the availability of varieties, which have improved vase life.
+Cut flowers account for the most significant portion of imports in the Japanese floriculture sector.
+The import of cut flowers has been continuously increasing over the years, especially for flowers, like chrysanthemums and carnations, due to the availability of varieties, which has improved vase life.

 |Type of Flowers|

-While the number of commercial household farms is declining in Japan, the number of young farmers taking up flower farming is increasing.
-The percentage of people below 45 years of age are involved in the production of flowers, and the number is almost double the number of people engaged in rice farming.
-Because the median age in Japan currently is around 46 years, the trend depicts that young people are actively involved in the floriculture market and will likely play a significant role in the development of the domestic market.
+Although the number of domestic commercial farms run by elderly households is declining in Japan, the number of young farmers taking up flower farming is increasing.
+The percentage of people below 45 years of age involved in producing flowers, and the number is almost double the number of people engaged in rice farming.
+As the median age in Japan currently is around 46 years, the trend depicts that young people are actively involved in the floriculture market, which will play a significant role in the development of the domestic market.
 The majority of plant and flower varieties are bred by private companies and young growers themselves.
 This situation will improve the productivity of crops, leading to the growth of the market in Japan.
 Energy-saving flower production technologies are used, where the heat and lighting for flowers are utilized after sundown, thereby reducing energy consumption by 30.0%.
 The usage of these technologies by young growers enhanced productivity.
 The familiarity with production technologies for young farmers also contributed to the growth of the market.

 To understand key trends, Download Sample Report